 If you try all these methods, but your dog is still extremely troubled by fireworks, he/she probably needs professional help.
 Take your dog to the vet for expert, personalized instructions on how to help your dog.

 In extreme cases, your vet may prescribe medication to help your dog.
 Feel free to get a second opinion before giving your dog any such drugs.

 Additionally, your vet might know other methods/products for calming your dog that you haven’t tried.
 There are perhaps even some dietary changes that can make your dog less nervous.
 In any case, your vet can help you when other methods fail.

 This tip we put last on the list because it’s so extreme.
 But, technically, it is an option.

 As we said, fireworks are limited in most locations.
 In others, they’re not allowed at all.

 It’s not right for your dog to live where they experience constant anxiety.
-For your dog’s sake, consider relocating to a fireworks-free environment if you are able.
+Consider relocating to a fireworks-free environment if possible for your dog’s sake.

 Is Your Dog Afraid of Fireworks?

 If you’ve got a dog afraid of fireworks, keep this guide bookmarked for reference.
-Then, use these tips any time you need to calm your anxious fur baby.
+Then, use these tips to calm your anxious fur baby.